Anyone can call Healthline free on 0800 611 116 for advice and information from a trusted health professional, anytime, 24 hours a day, 7 days a week.

 If your child is well, call PlunketLine on 0800 933 922 and a Plunket nurse can provide advice about child health or parenting.
 For example, you may have a question about crying, sleeping, your child’s growth, development, behaviour, immunisation, breastfeeding, nutrition, oral health, safety – or want to know more about the Well Child/Tamariki Ora programme.

-If your child is unwell or hurt or has any symptoms of sickness, Healthline nurses can provide advice about what’s happening and next steps to take
+If your child is unwell or hurt or has any symptoms of sickness, Healthline health professionals can provide advice about what’s happening and next steps to take

-PlunketLine and Healthline nurses will work together to make sure that you get the right service and care.
+PlunketLine and Healthline nurses and health professionals will work together to make sure that you get the right service and care.

 Find out more about PlunketLine.